-The expected loss rates are based on the payment and aging profiles over a period of 36 months before December 31, 2021 and 2020, respectively, and the corresponding historical credit losses experienced within such period.
+The expected loss rates are based on the payment and aging profiles over a period of 36 months before December 31, 2022 and 2021, respectively, and the corresponding historical credit losses experienced within such period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
-The Company has identified that the government spending in 2021 and the construction materials wholesale price index in 2020 were the most relevant factor, and accordingly adjusts the historical loss rates based on expected changes in this factor.
+The Company has identified that the inflation rate in 2022 and the government spending 2021 were the most relevant factor, and accordingly adjusts the historical loss rates based on expected changes in this factor.